-- 1. Ordinary Resolution 2: Mr Yeo Puay Hin, if re-elected, will remain as an Executive Director and Chief Executive Officer of the Company as well as a member of the Nominating Committee.
-Key information on Mr Yeo can be found under the sections titled "Board of Directors", "Corporate Governance Report" and "Disclosure of Information On Directors Seeking Re-election" of this Annual Report. - 2.
-Ordinary Resolution 3: Mr Lee Chin Chai is considered independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. If re-elected, Mr Lee will remain as Chairman of the Nominating Committee and a member of the Audit Committee and Remuneration Committee.
-Key information on Mr Lee can be found under the sections titled "Board of Directors", "Corporate Governance Report" and "Disclosure of Information On Directors Seeking Re-election" of this Annual Report. - 3.
-Ordinary Resolution 4: Mr Kuan Cheng Tuck is considered independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. If re-elected, Mr Kuan will remain as Chairman of the Audit Committee and a member of the Nominating Committee and Remuneration Committee.
-Key information on Mr Kuan can be found under the sections titled "Board of Directors", "Corporate Governance Report" and "Disclosure of Information On Directors Seeking Re-election" of this Annual Report. - 4.
-Ordinary Resolution 7: This resolution, if passed, will authorise and empower the Directors of the Company from the date of the above AGM until the next AGM to issue shares in the capital of the Company (including shares to be issued in pursuance of Instruments made or granted pursuant to this Resolution) up to an amount not exceeding in aggregate 50% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company of which the aggregate number of shares to be issued other than on a pro-rata basis to shareholders of the Company (including shares to be issued in pursuance of Instruments made or granted pursuant to this Resolution) does not exceed 20% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the time this resolution is passed, for such purposes as they consider would be in the interests of the Company.
+- Ordinary Resolution 2: Mr Wee Sung Leng is considered independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. If re-elected, Mr Wee will remain as Chairman of the Remuneration Committee and a member of the Audit Committee.
+Key information on Mr Wee can be found under the sections titled "Board of Directors", "Corporate Governance Report" and "Disclosure of Information on Directors Seeking Re-election" of this Annual Report. - 2.
+Ordinary Resolution 3: Mr Kuan Cheng Tuck is considered independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. If re-elected, Mr Kuan will remain as Chairman of the Audit Committee and a member of the Nominating Committee and Remuneration Committee.
+Key information on Mr Kuan can be found under the sections titled "Board of Directors", "Corporate Governance Report" and "Disclosure of Information on Directors Seeking Re-election" of this Annual Report. - 3.
+Ordinary Resolution 6: This resolution, if passed, will authorise and empower the Directors of the Company from the date of the above AGM until the next AGM to issue shares in the capital of the Company (including shares to be issued in pursuance of Instruments made or granted pursuant to this Resolution) up to an amount not exceeding in aggregate 50% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company (including shares to be issued other than on a pro-rata basis to shareholders of the Company (including shares to be issued other than on a pro-rata basis to shareholders of the Company (including shares to be issued in pursuance of Instruments made or granted pursuant to this Resolution) does not exceed 20% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the time this resolution is passed, for such purposes as they consider would be in the interests of the Company.
 This authority will, unless revoked or varied at a general meeting, expire at the next AGM of the Company.

-For the purpose of Resolution 7, the total number of issued shares (excluding treasury shares and subsidiary holdings) is based on the Company's total number of issued shares (excluding treasury shares and subsidiary holdings) at the time this proposed ordinary resolution is passed after adjusting for new shares arising from the conversion or exercise of Instruments or the vesting of share awards outstanding or subsisting at the time when this proposed ordinary resolution is passed and any subsequent bonus issue, consolidation or subdivision of shares.
+For the purpose of Resolution 6, the total number of issued shares (excluding treasury shares and subsidiary holdings) is based on the Company's total number of issued shares (excluding treasury shares and subsidiary holdings) at the time this proposed ordinary resolution is passed after adjusting for new shares arising from the conversion or exercise of Instruments or the vesting of share awards outstanding or subsisting at the time when this proposed ordinary resolution is passed and any subsequent bonus issue, consolidation or subdivision of shares.